High School Grant Opportunity

 - Gives and Gets: Detailed information about LST High School grant opportunity.

-- Video: 10-minute recorded overview of the LST High School grant opportunity.
+- Video: 9-minute overview of the LST High School grant opportunity.

 - Letter of Support from the Colorado Department of Public Health and Environment (CDPHE) Prevention and Wellness, Colorado School Safety Resource Center (CSSRC) and Colorado School of Public Health – Healthy Kids Colorado Survey team (HKCS).